WaleedOmar87/task/README.md

 3. Follow flux guidlines, separate logic from UI as much as possible.

 ## Bonus
+1. Typescript is a bonus.
-1. Implemenet Unit Tests using jest and React testing library
+2. Implemenet Unit Tests using jest and React testing library
-2. Implemenet E2E test using Cypress or Playwrite.
+3. Implemenet E2E test using Cypress or Playwrite.
-3. Multilanguage Support with a language switch button.
+4. Multilanguage Support with a language switch button.